 Nathaniel Donnett is a cultural practitioner who lives and works in Houston, TX.
 Donnett's practice occupies both metaphysical and phenomenological spaces.
-He applies refusal strategies by cultivating his oeuvre, inserting polyrhythms into the poetics of the everyday.
-His work challenges traditional modes of linear timeline narratives by employing the black aesthetic tradition, radical fractal theory, notions of incompleteness, and sacred geometry.
-It's incomplete; it collaborates.
+He applies refusal strategies by

+Dark imaginarence is a polyrhythm and a ghost note.
+Dark imaginarence is art, before art, after art, anti-art, and reclaims art and suggests that it may not be art at all.
+It is aesthetic.
+It is incomplete; it collaborates.
 Dark imaginarence is neither- either/or.
 It is both/and.
 It is a body, mind, and soul composition—a human and spiritual compilation of ancestral genealogies.
-Dark Imaginarence remains in flux, off-center, poetic, and cosmological while playing on and offbeat.
+Dark Imaginarence is a blackness that remains in flux, off-center, poetic, and cosmological while playing on and offbeat.

 Dark imaginarence is a way of life where one can think, make, act, and exist creatively.